aimms/how-to/Articles/157/157-write-selected-tables.rst

 In an application with several database table, it is not very efficient to write all database tables.
 Much more efficient is to skip writing to those tables where data has not changed.

-To do so, you can use a combination of the function :aimms:function:`ReferencedIdentifiers`, the construct ``DatachangeMonitor``, and runtime libraries.
+To do so, you can use a combination of the function :aimms:func:`ReferencedIdentifiers`, the construct ``DatachangeMonitor``, and runtime libraries.

 Example of database tables
 --------------------------